Instagram Graph Explained — API, Data & How It Works (2026)

 Rate Limits

-Rate limits are per-user, not per-app.
-If your app manages 100 accounts, each account gets its own 200 calls/hour allowance.
+Limits are calculated per Instagram account, not per app.
+If your app manages 100 accounts, each one has its own 24-hour BUC budget.

 Common Use Cases